BRENDEN JONGMAN

 Brenden Jongman

-Brenden Jongman works on climate resilience, systemic risk, and adaptation, with a focus on how people, systems, and nature respond to change under real-world constraints.
-He has led major programs at the World Bank, including global initiatives on nature-based solutions and disaster risk financing, and has previously worked with the Red Cross and the European Commission, as well as in academic research and teaching at VU University Amsterdam.
+Brenden Jongman works on climate resilience, ocean systems, systemic risk, and adaptation, with a focus on how people, systems, and nature respond to change under real-world constraints.
+He has led major programs at the World Bank, including global initiatives on nature-based solutions, ocean and coastal resilience, and disaster risk financing, and has previously worked with the Red Cross and the European Commission, as well as in academic research and teaching at VU University Amsterdam.

 Alongside his applied work, Brenden publishes in academic and policy journals and contributes essays and commentary to broader audiences.
 His research and writing have appeared in leading scientific journals and international media, including Nature, PNAS, and Nature Climate Change, as well as outlets such as the BBC, CNN, and The New York Times.
 He has presented his work to academic, policy, and practitioner audiences ranging from universities to international conferences and government forums.
 Across these settings, his aim is less to advocate for fixed solutions than to develop and test ideas about adaptation, resilience, and decision-making under rapid change.